 - Souvenir certificate: RM10

 - Hiking pole rental : RM15

-- Hire porters: The rate is RM8 for each kg of luggage. – don’t know why you would need a porter to carry your stuff for one night.
+- Hire porters: The rate is RM65. – you should not need a porter to carry your gear for one night.

 The three day two night option (3D2N)